 In some situations, organizations may need to use personnel from associated organizations or contract with vendors or consultants if staff are unavailable or unable to fulfill responsibilities.
 Preparations should be made during contingency planning development for this possibility to ensure that the vendors or consultants can achieve the same access as staff in the event of a pandemic.
 Once personnel are ready to return to work, if the facility is unsafe or unavailable for use, arrangements should be made for them to work at an alternate site or at home.
 This should be an alternate space in addition to the alternate site for information system recovery.
 Personnel with home computers or laptops should be given instruction, if appropriate, on how to access the organization’s network from home.

-Significant events like COVID-19 take a heavy psychological toll on personnel, especially if there has been loss of life or extensive daily disruption.
-Organizations should be prepared to provide grief counseling and other mental health support.
+Significant events like COVID-19 take a heavy psychological toll on personnel.
 Employee Assistance Programs (EAP) should be considered as a useful and confidential resource to address these issues.
 Nonprofit organizations, such as the American Red Cross, also provide referrals for counseling services as well as food, clothing, and other assistance programs.
 Personnel generally will be most interested in the status of the health benefits and payroll.
 It is very important that the organization communicate this status.

 In addition to the above, the best way to prepare for a possible pandemic health crisis really comes down to planning carefully.
 Once a plan has been assembled, not only do you want to be sure that it is stored in a secure location, but also have copies appropriately distributed.
 A crucial component of these contingency plans is that they are reviewed on an annual basis to address changes that occur over time.
 Be sure that your contingency plan includes: